 Please see the full States Report and approved SSP for a fuller explanation.

-Currently the States Strategic Monitoring Report can be found on the Monitoring Performance page.
+Currently the States Strategic Monitoring Report can be found by following this link.
 It includes a set of performance indicators which are used to assess the effects of government policies and whether desired results are being achieved.

-If you would like more information about the States Strategic Plan please contact:
+If you would like more information about the States Strategic Plan please contact the Strategy and Policy team.
+You can use this contact form.